-The narrow but often wavy strip of sea separating the islands from the opposite shores of Crete was not an obstacle to the continued presence of human in ancient times.
+The narrow but often wavy strip of sea separating the islands of Koufonissi from the opposite shores of Crete was not an obstacle to the continued presence of humans in ancient times.
 The ancient name Lefki (meaning white), was given by the glint of white limestone and marl in the sunlight.

 Koufonissi was an economic and cultural center from the Minoan until the Greco-Roman Times and was claimed by all major cities of the region.
-As recorded on the inscription of the Magnites currently embeded on the facade of the Toplou monastery church, there was a great dispute between Itanos and Ierapytna about Lefki island.
+As recorded on the inscription of the Magnites, currently embedded on the facade of the Toplou monastery church, there was a great dispute between Itanos and Ierapytna about the island.
 In 132BAD the island was owned by Itanos.

-Visitors to the island, mainIy saiIors, have scratched names and dates onto the surfaces; one of the dates discernable is 1630.
+Visitors to the island, mainly saiIors, have scratched names and dates onto the surfaces; one of the dates discernable is 1630.